pluots/sql-udf/README.md

 `target/release`).

 Important version note: this crate relies on a feature called generic associated types (GATs) which are only available on rust >= 1.65.
-At time of writing, this is not yet stable (scheduled stable date is 2022-11-03), so make sure you are using either the beta or nightly compiler to build anything that uses this crate.
+This version only just became stable (2022-11-03), so be sure to run `rustup update`, or use the nightly toolchain.

 ### Symbol Inspection